microsoft/fast/packages/fast-component-explorer/README.md

 If you are adding a component to the documentation site, you will need to:

 - Add the component schema to the `./app/config.ts` file
-- Add curated scenarios to the `./app/utilities/scenarios/` folder.
-See the `./app/utilities/scenarios/README.md` for details.
+- Add curated component configs to the `./app/utilities/configs/` folder.
+See the `./app/utilities/configs/README.md` for details.